 We are members of the University of the Immaculate Conception (UIC), class of 1997, approximately the fifth batch of the course program to finish the curriculum in the University.
 UIC used to be called Immaculate Conception College and became a university when we were freshmen.

-We belonged to an era of post-new wave and in the midst of punk rock age; entirely during the administration of former Philippine President Fidel V. Ramos.
+We belonged to an era of post-new wave and in the midst of the punk rock age; entirely during the administration of former Philippine President Fidel V. Ramos.
 Davao City was peaceful and progressive under the leadership of Mayors Rodrigo R. Duterte and Benjamin C. De Guzman.
-The City registered double digit growth in investments and revenue income.
+The City registered double-digit growth in investments and revenue income.

 The President of the institution was Sr. Raphaela Singson of the RVM congregation but her stint during our stay in UIC was short as she was replaced by Sr. Ma Jacinta De Belen.
 Sr De Belen was then replaced by Sr. Ma Consuelo Alvino towards the end of our term.

 Our stay in the University has been eventful.
-We were on our third year when collective bargain agreement between the faculty union and the administration wore off and resulted to a strike and lockout of our classes.
+We were in our third year when the collective bargain agreement between the faculty union and the administration wore off and resulted in a strike and lockout of our classes.
 A much more tragic event was the rape-slay of a Commerce student supposed to walk with us in the same year of our graduation.
-A so-called rebellion by student leaders also took place during our reign demanding the ouster of then President Sr De Belen.
+A so-called rebellion by student leaders also took place during our reign demanding the ouster of then-President Sr De Belen.

-Our class has been taking pride of the fun we shared in the five years we were together may it be in classroom or in any extra curricular activity.
-We were together to denounce the 1993 bombing of San Pedro Cathedral; we were together on fact finding mission in the hills of North Cotabato; we were together in Super Ferry on our way to Manila and Baguio for our Study Trip as well as in cities such as General Santos; Digos and the outskirts of Davao City; we had fun in the sun at Palm Hill Beach Resort in Samal Island, arguably our last trip together before graduation.
+Our class has been taking pride in the fun we shared in the five years we were together may it be in the classroom or in an extracurricular activity.
+We were together to denounce the 1993 bombing of San Pedro Cathedral; we were together on a fact-finding mission in the hills of North Cotabato; we were together in Super Ferry on our way to Manila and Baguio for our Study Trip as well as in cities such as General Santos; Digos and the outskirts of Davao City; we had fun in the sun at Palm Hill Beach Resort in Samal Island, arguably our last trip together before graduation.

-To conclude, we’re ready to remember the past and share the present and future with everyone in the group as we collaborate in this website.
+To conclude, we’re ready to remember the past and share the present and future with everyone in the group as we collaborate on this website.